 - Centrally located between New York City, Chicago and Montreal, Toronto’s within a 90 minute flight for over half the U.S. and Canadian population.

-- Toronto sits on the northern shore of Lake Ontario (the easternmost of the Great Lakes) and has a shoreline stretching 43 km featuring sandy beaches, marinas and working ports.
+- Toronto sits on the northern shore of Lake Ontario (the easternmost of the Great Lakes) and has a shoreline stretching 43 kilometres featuring sandy beaches, marinas and working ports.

 - Two major rivers flow through Toronto into Lake Ontario: The Humber River on the west side of the city and the Don River on the east side.
 Each has tributaries that create a vast ravine system of forests and trails throughout the city.

-- The population of the City of Toronto is 2.8 million, ranking fourth in North America, behind Mexico City, New York City and Los Angeles, and just slightly ahead of Chicago.
-The Greater Toronto Area has a regional population of approximately six million.
+- The population of the City of Toronto is 2.9 million, ranking fourth in North America, behind Mexico City, New York City and Los Angeles, and just slightly ahead of Chicago.
+The Greater Toronto Area has a regional population of approximately 6.3 million.

 - Famous for its diversity, Toronto may be the world’s most global city, with 50 per cent of the population born outside of Canada.

-- Some 130 languages and dialects are spoken in Toronto; The City of Toronto publishes information for residents in 30 languages.
+- More than 200 languages and dialects are spoken in Toronto; The City of Toronto publishes information for residents in 79 languages.